-Introduces the structure and function of the human body, which includes the anatomy and physiology of each of the organ systems of the human body and practical discussions of disease and health.
-Prerequisite: placement into ENGL109M or ENGL110M.
+This one-semester course introduces the structure and function of the human body.
+It includes the anatomy and physiology of each of the organ systems of the human body and practical discussions of disease and health.
+Prerequisite: placement into ENGL110M.
 (Fulfills lab science elective when taken with BIOL107M).
 Offered every semester.

-BIOL107M Human Body Lab
+BIOL107M Essentials of Human Anatomy and Physiology Lab

-A series of laboratory experiences designed to enhance and reinforce the concepts studied in BIOL106M.
-(Medical Assistant students must take BIOL 106M concurrently).
-Prerequisites: Placement into ENGL109M or ENGL110M or permission of the instructor (Fulfills lab science elective when taken with BIOL106M).
+A series of laboratory experiences designed to enhance and reinforce the concepts studied in Essentials of Human Anatomy and Physiology (BIOL106M).
+(Medical Assistant students must take BIOL106M concurrently).
+Prerequisites: Placement into ENGL110XM or ENGL110M or permission of the instructor (Fulfills lab science elective when taken with BIOL106M).
 Offered every semester.